Alphonso Smith

-Alphonso Smith, Jr. (born October 20, 1985) is an American former professional football player who was a cornerback for four seasons in the National Football League (NFL).
+Alphonso Smith Jr. (October 20, 1985 – September 2, 2026) was an American professional football player who was a cornerback for four seasons in the National Football League (NFL).
 Smith played college football for the Wake Forest Demon Deacons, and received consensus All-American honors.
 He was selected by the Denver Broncos in the second round of the 2009 NFL draft, and also played for the NFL's Detroit Lions.

 Early life

-Smith was born in Pahokee, Florida.
+Smith was born in Pahokee, Florida, on October 20, 1985.
 He played quarterback and cornerback at Pahokee High School, and was runner up for the state Player of the Year award as a senior after leading the school to a 13–1 record and the Class 2B state championship.
 He earned first-team all-state honors as a senior cornerback, totaling 27 tackles, four interceptions and one sack.
 On offense, he threw for 2,400 yards and 32 touchdowns while also rushing for 640 yards and six scores as a senior.
 He also started on the school's basketball team.